naeshby/Practical10_V3/README.md

-# Naeshby Photography — Practical10_V3
+# Naeshby Photography — Practical 10

 This is a small static portfolio website project for "Naeshby Photography".
 It's structured as a simple React-enabled static site (using in-browser Babel for development) and uses Bootstrap for layout and styling.
 The project showcases a hero header with an overlay navigation bar that transitions to a compact, solid navbar after you scroll past the hero.